SOME OF MY TEACHINGS

 Lesson 1- Genesis 3

-Perhaps you're reading this and you are an unbeliever.
-You're searching for more, and you know there has to be more to life than this.
+Perhaps you're reading this and you are struggling in life as a Christian or perhaps you are an unbeliever.
+You're searching for more, and you know there has to be more to life than this, and there is.
 Hopefully these teachings will help you see and experience this abundant life.
-This life that only HE, Jesus Christ, can live.
+This life that only HE, Jesus Christ, can live and give.

-We are going to start by teaching you the 5r's.
+We are going to start by teaching the 5R's.

 The serpent, aka Satan, deceives Eve into thinking she won't die, and she can be like God knowing all good and evil.
 Eve's first mistake was engaging him to begin with.
 Women are relational, so he was appealing to her natural tendencies.
 So to be God is to set our self in authority to be God, creator, king, ruler.
 We want to be independent of THE GOD, and to set up our own kingdom (so we think anyway).